GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 sudo dmg pool update-acl -e A::EVERYONE@:rcta pool1
 ```

-See the [Pool Operations](https://docs.daos.io/v2.4/admin/pool_operations) section of the of the DAOS Administration Guide for more information about creating pools.
+See the [Pool Operations](https://docs.daos.io/v2.4/admin/pool_operations) section of the DAOS Administration Guide for more information about creating pools.

 #### Create a Container